JamesCrook/SaferCentaurs/README.md

 I believe AI amplifies human capability - for better or worse.
 By rapidly building and openly sharing powerful tools, we help ensure positive applications emerge first and shape how this technology develops.

+This works in two ways:
+* In the blog posts I am showing how to leverage AI to do more.
+This is part of democratising the AI tools.
+There is little point having access to AI tools without also having skills in using them effectively.
+* The actual code produced in the course of the blog posts is ultimately for communicating using diagrams.
+Visual metaphors work well for organising information.
+The diagram tools help us to work better with more information.

 ## Repository Structure
 ```
 ├── js/              # Core graphics library - unified approach to diagrams, graphs, infographics